All posts by tedlow

 Dispute Resolution Insights: Working with lawyers.

-The GAO Method guides us in writing concise, evidence-based reports.
+The Gifted Group Method guides us in writing concise, evidence-based reports.
 Expert reports should be almost directly admissible as materials to be used in court.
 From our experiences with lawyers and Singapore Courts, we have refined our methodology to include 4 key aspects that make our reports clear and accessible to our clients.

 1. Past experiences